- Practical, hands-on course with live briefs and workplace visits

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 Multiple copies of core text are held within the library and e-books are identified where possible.
 However, due to the popularity of some books, there will not be enough copies for every student.
 It is advised that students seek to purchase their own books - secondhand copies are often available.
-Cost: £250 approx.
+Indicative cost is £250.

 Printing and Binding

 The cost of printing and binding the dissertations will need to be covered by the student.
-Cost: £10 - £20.
+Indicative cost is £10 - £20.

 SCHOLARASHIPS, BURSARIES AND AWARDS